opengeospatial/geoparquet/format-specs/geoparquet.md

 This is the binary format that the geometry is encoded in.
 The string 'WKB' to represent [Well Known Binary](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary) is the only current option, but future versions of the spec may support alternative encodings.
 This should be the ["standard"](https://libgeos.org/specifications/wkb/#standard-wkb) WKB representation.

+#### Coordinated order

+The axis order in WKB stored in a geoparquet follows the de facto standard for axis order in WKB and is therefore always (x,y{,z}{,m}) where x is easting or longitude, y is northing or latitude, z is optional elevation, and m is optional measure.
+This ordering explicitly overrides the axis order as specified in the CRS.

 ### Additional information